PavolMilcik/my-java-expedition-pt5-Quiz-OOP-Java/README.md

-# Part 5 - QUIZ :question::grey_question:
+# Part 5 - :grey_question: QUIZ :question:
 My simple **Quiz** in OOP using Java.
 I am using **Maven** as the build system.

 ##